 Assessing risk factors for cardiovascular disease and diabetes are important in PCOS and especially in overweight women.

 This includes blood tests for cholesterol, blood pressure and blood tests for glucose metabolism (glucose tolerance tests).
-Women with PCOS should have their cholesterol levels measured every two years, their blood pressure measured every year and have a two hour oral glucose tolerance test every two years.
-If a woman with PCOS is overweight or gaining weight or has other risk factors such as abnormal lipid levels, a history of diabetes in pregnancy or a family history of diabetes then these tests should be performed more frequently.
+Women with PCOS should have their cholesterol levels measured every two years, their blood pressure measured every year and have a glucose tolerance test at-least once in every two years.
+If a woman with PCOS is overweight or gaining weight or has other risk factors such as abnormal lipid levels, a history of diabetes in pregnancy or a family health history of diabetes then the above mentioned tests should be done more frequently depending on the individual.